law-p/we-share/README.md

 <b>User Profiles:</b> Users can create personalized profiles with profile pictures, bios, and other customizable details to showcase their personality and interests.

-<b>Tweeting:</b> LaravelTweet allows users to compose and share tweets of up to 280 characters, enabling them to express themselves concisely and creatively.
+<b>Tweeting:</b> It allows users to compose and share tweets of up to 280 characters, enabling them to express themselves concisely and creatively.

 <b>Follow and Unfollow:</b> Users can follow other users to stay updated with their tweets and activities.
 Additionally, they can unfollow users at any time to manage their timeline.